|BOARD OF TRUSTEES|

 The program shall award scholarships at the beginning of an academic term, in the amount of $2,500, to be distributed evenly between two terms.

-(a) Scholarships shall be awarded only to a student eligible for resident tuition, as defined in section 135A.043, who is enrolled in any of the following programs of study or certification: (1) advanced manufacturing; (2) agriculture; (3) health care services; (4) information technology; (5) early childhood; or (6) transportation.
+(a) Scholarships shall be awarded only to a student eligible for resident tuition, as defined in section 135A.043, who is enrolled in any of the following programs of study or certification: (1) advanced manufacturing; (2) agriculture; (3) health care services; (4) information technology; (5) early childhood; (6) transportation; (7) construction; (8) education; (9) public safety; or (10) a program of study under paragraph (b).

-(b) The student must be enrolled for at least nine credits in the Minnesota State Colleges and Universities system.
+(c) The student must be enrolled for at least nine credits in a two-year college in the Minnesota State Colleges and Universities system to be eligible for first- and second-year scholarships.

 A student who has received a scholarship may apply again but total lifetime awards are not to exceed $7,500 per student.
 Students may only be awarded a second scholarship upon completion of two academic terms.
 Students may be awarded a third scholarship if the student transfers to a corresponding program at a Minnesota state university.